RIGHTEOUSNESS-CONSCIOUSNESS (Part 1)

 The Bible describes our human or self-righteousness as “a filthy rag” in God’s sight (Isa.
 64:6).

-You cannot have, keep or hold fast to God’s righteousness while still having, keeping or holding fast to your own righteousness.
-It is absolutely impossible to have and keep both!
+You cannot have, keep or hold fast to God’s righteousness while still having, keeping or holding fast to your own self-righteousness in your relationship or walk with God.

 19 Now we know that whatever the law says, it says to those who are under the law, that every mouth may be stopped, and all the world may become guilty before God.

 20 Therefore by the deeds of the law no flesh will be justified in His sight, for by the law is the knowledge of sin.